Dante-Cadiz/pinalytics/README.md

         frameArray.push(10, 0);
 ```
 - This second empty value of 0 allowed the calculating functions to differentiate between strike and spare better, by fixing the position of the 10 value that signified a strike within the array of scores and thus allowing the score-incrementing functions to iterate through the array correctly.
+- This game was also tested to ensure it works consistently in different browsers.

 ### Validator Testing